 Wellness in Japan is second to none.
-According to GWI 2019 wellness report, Japan ranks 5th in the world wellness tourism market but it couldn’t post a remarkable growth since last few years.
+According to GWI 2019 wellness report, Japan ranks 5th in the world wellness tourism market but is yet to post a remarkable growth.
 While all Asian nations including the Philippines and Asia clocked 20-30% growth or more in 2015-17, Japan’s wellness trips grew by only 3.5%.
+Japan nurtures a powerful wellness culture that has contributed to the exceptional longevity of the population.
+Half of the population born in 2007 is expected to live up to 107 years.

-In the backdrop of the upcoming Tokyo 2020 Olympics, Japan’s tourism industry seems to be highly focused on enhancing its wellness tourism potential.
-Be it Onsen, traditional Ryokan, Shinrin Yoku, Kintsugi or Zen Meditation, Japan’s wellness offerings are unique.
+In the backdrop of the Tokyo 2021 Olympics, Japan’s tourism industry seems to be highly focused on enhancing its wellness tourism potential.
+Be it Onsen, traditional Ryokan, Shinrin Yoku, Kintsugi, Wabi Sabi or Zen Meditation, Japan’s wellness offerings are unique.
 And who is not aware of the famous Japanese green tea?
-Most importantly, Japan’s wellness culture can well match the preferences of present day wellness travelers who are seeking more authentic and transformative experiences.
+Most importantly, Japan’s wellness practices can well match the preferences of present day wellness travelers who are seeking more authentic and transformative experiences.

 Unique wellness trends in Japan to watch out: